When Are 2021 Estimated Tax Payments Due?

 Don't Forget About Your State

 Finally, unless you live in a state with no income tax, you probably owe estimated tax payments to your state, too.
-Due dates for state payments may or may not coincide with the federal dates (especially with COVID-related deadline changes in some states), so be sure to check with the appropriate tax agency in your state.
+Due dates for state payments may or may not coincide with the federal dates, so be sure to check with the appropriate tax agency in your state.